 Quality ratings tell you about customer satisfaction and how well the company handles customer issues, while plan tier determines the level of medical benefits.

 Choosing a high-quality health insurance plan for both support and coverage can help you avoid frustrations when using your medical benefits or getting claims paid.

 Health insurance company ratings

-The two top-rated health insurance companies are Kaiser Permanente and Blue Cross Blue Shield, according to available state data from the National Committee for Quality Assurance (NCQA).
-Mid-tier insurers include Humana, Anthem, UnitedHealthcare and Aetna.
-The worst-rated health insurance companies are Cigna and Oscar.
+Kaiser Permanente is the top-rated health insurance company in the U.S., according to available state data from the National Committee for Quality Assurance (NCQA).
+Good insurance companies include Blue Cross Blue Shield, UnitedHealthcare, Humana, Aetna and Cigna.
+The worst-rated health insurance companies are Oscar and Molina.

-Overall performance ratings can give you a big picture snapshot about which health insurance companies are the best, which are in the middle of the pack and which you should avoid.
+Overall, these performance ratings can give you a big-picture snapshot of which health insurance companies are the best, which are in the middle of the pack and which you should avoid.

 Find Cheap Health Insurance Policies in Your Area

-Because company performance can vary by state, we recommend that those shopping for insurance on Healthcare.gov also compare star ratings of individual plans offered in your location.
-This will give you the best indication of which plans are high-performing and which fall short.
+Because company performance can vary by state, we recommend that those shopping for insurance on HealthCare.gov also compare the star ratings of individual plans offered in their location.
+This will give you the best indication of which plans will give you a good experience.

-Note that Humana only provides health insurance through employer or group plans.
+Note that Humana does not sell individual health insurance plans and only provides health insurance through employer or group plans.
 This means that you may be able to get a Humana plan through your job, but plans are not available on the health insurance marketplace or directly from Humana.